FAQs

 Can’t see the answer to your question?
 Contact our team on 0800 989 0141 or book a consultation using the button below for expert advice from our in-house energy brokers.

 Businesses exploring energy for the first time are taken back by the extreme market conditions that are commonplace in this complex market.
 Trying to make sense of all the various elements is a complicated, time consuming process that can cause a great level of frustration.
 Tackling the energy market without professional help can prove to be a costly decision for any organisation.
 Having an energy specialist is recommended for any organisation unfamiliar with the inner workings of the energy market.
 Knowledge and timing are essential to successfully navigating this complex market.
-BP Consulting has all the specialists and professionals on-hand at all times in to deliver and support all of your energy needs.
+BP Consulting is on-hand to deliver and support all of your energy needs.

 You can either contact your current supplier, or you can estimate your consumption by using the consumption shown on your last bill.
 Alternatively, we can find out this information using a Letter of Authority.